Tina Marrero: Biography

+Tina has been described as "beloved and snarky."
+She is a middle-aged, working-class Latina.
 Tina worked as a payroll administrator at a confectionery for a decade before she was laid off from that job.
 She struggled to find a new opportunity, hampered by limited skill set and likely ageism in a market indisposed to hire middle-aged women.
 First hired by Michael "Mikey" Berzatto (Jon Bernthal) to work at the Original Beef of Chicago sandwich shop about five years before the events of the series, Tina initially revolts at the new kitchen regime installed by Mikey's brother and heir, nationally acclaimed chef Carmy Berzatto.

-Tina initially does not respond well to the changes implemented at the Beef by Chef Carmen (Jeremy Allen White) and his new-hire culinary partner Chef Sydney (Ayo Edebiri).
-Tina's "icy" response is driven by fear of change; the kitchen revamp mirrors neighborhood gentrification in Chicago that imperils her job and her ability to contribute to her household finances.
-For most of season one she wears an apron that Mikey gave her.
-Costume designer Christina Spiridakis bought it off Amazon.com and "included it to represent the hodgepodge business Michael was running.
-'It's Tina's house as much as it's Richie's...Mrs.
-Always Right is who she is."
+Tina initially does not respond well to the changes implemented at the Beef by Carmy (Jeremy Allen White) and his new-hire culinary partner Sydney (Ayo Edebiri).